ofmla/devito-wiki/How-to-setup-a-JupyterHub-server-on-Azure-for-using-Devito-in-a-classroom-environment.md

 Purpose of this workflow is to setup a JupyterHub server on Azure for using Devito in a classroom environment.
-In this setup, each user logs-in with GitHub credentials and has a PWD where Devito can be installed.
+In this setup, we prepare a server where each user logs-in with GitHub credentials and has a PWD where Devito is installed.
 This solution delivers access to shared resources.

-A lot of resources and how-to tutorials on how to setup a JupyterHub for your application on Azure.
+A lot of resources and how-to tutorials on how to setup a JupyterHub for your application on Azure can be found out there.

 Our suggestion is: